Riluzole and Sorafenib Tosylate in Treating Patients With Advanced Solid Tumors or Melanoma

 PRIMARY OBJECTIVES:

-I. To define a safe dose of sorafenib tosylate to combine with riluzole in the treatment of patients with all types of solid tumors refractory to standard therapy or for whom no standard therapy exists.
+I. To define a safe dose of sorafenib (sorafenib tosylate) to combine with riluzole in the treatment of patients with all types of solid tumors refractory to standard therapy or for whom no standard therapy exists.

 SECONDARY OBJECTIVES:

-I. To examine the correlation of clinical or radiologic response with signaling through the MAPK and PI3K/AKT pathways.
+I. To examine the correlation of clinical or radiologic response with signaling through the mitogen-activated protein kinase (MAPK) and phosphoinositide 3-kinase (PI3K)/protein kinase B (AKT) pathways.

 II.
-To determine whether response to therapy with riluzole and sorafenib tosylate correlates with expression levels of BCL-2, MCL-1, or BIM.
+To determine if response to therapy with riluzole and sorafenib correlates with expression levels of B-cell lymphoma (BCL)-2, myeloid cell leukemia (MCL)-1, or BCL2-like 11 (apoptosis facilitator) (BIM).

 IV.
-To evaluate the microvesicle (an inter-cellular communication approach which may cargo proteins, RNAs and DNAs to its host cell) quantification difference between pre-treatment and post-treatment peripheral blood samples of patients.
+To evaluate the microvesicle (an inter-cellular communication approach which may cargo proteins, ribonucleic acids [RNAs] and deoxyribonucleic acids [DNAs] to its host cell) quantification difference between pre-treatment and post-treatment peripheral blood samples of patients.

-OUTLINE: This is a dose-escalation study of sorafenib tosylate followed by an expansion-cohort study.
+OUTLINE: This is a dose-escalation study of sorafenib tosylate.

-Patients receive riluzole orally (PO) twice daily and sorafenib tosylate PO once daily on days 1-28.
+Patients receive riluzole orally (PO) twice daily (BID) and sorafenib tosylate PO once daily (QD) or BID on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study therapy, patients are followed up for approximately 2-3 years.